 »Together we are strong – these words describe our commitment to refugees.
 We are successful with our integration program because we are receiving support from all sides and are all working closely together, whether it be colleagues from other departments such as payroll accounting and manufacturing or external partners such as the employment agency.«

 We are aware of the challenges regarding language and cultural barriers.
 The German language is a basic requirement for a functioning culture of trust and communication.
 That is why we support our employees by offering them financing and time off for German courses as needed.
 We introduced a free German course for VAUDE employees that began in March 2017.

 To help integrate the refugees into the German culture, common rules for working life and dealing with colleagues is taught using a guideline containing the main points.
 This also includes issues such as sick leave, holiday leave and working hours.

 Many employees are passionately involved and are committed to the issue of refugees both in their private life as well as at their workplace.

 Our employees’ willingness to help is an important prerequisite for successful integration.
 These colleagues make a very valuable contribution during a new employee’s training phase and becoming familiar with the daily routine of working at VAUDE.
-This includes, for example, approachability, accepting deficits in the command of the German language and working together to improve fluency and vocabulary, as well as comradeship and solidarity in personal crises.
+This includes, for example, accepting deficits in the command of the German language and working together to improve fluency and vocabulary, as well as comradeship and solidarity in personal crises.

-»I really enjoy supporting my new colleagues in becoming familiar with the everyday routine of working here.
+»I really enjoy supporting new employees in becoming familiar with the everyday routine of working here.
 I’m delighted to watch them become integrated into the team and also by their high levels of motivation and loyalty.
-But we are also constantly being faced with new, unfamiliar challenges such as preparing for a hearing regarding a colleague’s asylum status or dealing with a letter of rejection.
+But we are also constantly being faced with challenges such as preparing for a hearing regarding a colleague’s asylum status or dealing with a letter of rejection.
 Here too, I try to help.«